PlaceOS/docs/reference/security-compliance/faq.md

 No client or customer information, credentials or otherwise are stored locally on staff hardware.
 A

-ll internal access to code and client information is least privileged role/group based.
+All internal access to code and client information is least privileged role/group based.

 ## Infrastructure